iambenkis/Clinic-database/README.md

 # Clinic Database

-> In this project we created a database fro a database diagram.
+> In this project we created a database from a database diagram.

 ## Built With

 - PostgreSQL

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.

-### Prerequisites
+This repository includes files with plain SQL that can be used to recreate a database:

+- Use [schema_based_on_diagram.sql](./schema.sql) to create all tables.

 ## Authors